skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As the sun sets they top the hill and ride into the small halfling village of Hillstead.
 This is obviously a farming community, with many farms dotting the surrounding countryside.
-There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Alidian soldiers, and four elite guards.
+There is a standard detachment of Alidian guards at the entrance to the city: a group of bored Alidian soldiers, and four elite guards.
 After their papers are checked, they are granted entry into the village proper.
 The "streets" of the city are simple dirt paths that wind around the clusters of